Hugo Ball: Adaptations

 A voice-cut-up collage of his poem "Karawane" by German artist Kommissar Hjuler, member of Boris Lurie's NO!art movement, was released on an LP on the Greek Shamanic Trance label in 2010.
 "Karawane" was also set to music in 2012 by Australian composer Stephen Whittington, as an "anti-song cycle" of seventeen songs — one for each line of the poem, lasting approximately two minutes each.
 The same poem and its historical context was used by Esa-Pekka Salonen for his 28-minute composition Karawane for mixed choir and orchestra.

+Ball's prose works have also been adapted for radio.
+In 1999 Bayerischer Rundfunk produced an adaptation of Flametti oder Vom Dandysmus der Armen, with a text adapted by Michael Farin, music and direction by Klaus Buhlert.
+A two-part radio adaptation of Tenderenda der Phantast, directed by Farin with music by Franz Hautzinger, followed in 2016.